sprivite/udacity-deep-learning/dog-breed-classifier/README.md

 ## Preface

 This is my solution to the dog breed classifier project, described below.
-I build and train a CNN from scratch and obtain 72% top-1 classification error.
-Then I start with a ResNet50 architecture with weights pretrained on ImageNet data and show that this model achieves an 12% top-1 error rate, training for about 10 minutes on a Titan V GPU.
+I build and train a CNN from scratch and obtain 13% top-1 classification accuracy.
+Then I start with a ResNet50 architecture with weights pretrained on ImageNet data and show that this model achieves an 72% top-1 accuracy, training for about 10 minutes on a Titan V GPU.
 Not bad!

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]